Diageo does $2.1 billion deal for India's United Spirits

 Mallya, who styles himself as 'King of the Good Times,' played down any link between the United Spirits sale and problems at his Kingfisher airline (KING.NS), which has been grounded by debts, safety concerns and unpaid staff.

-"We are working towards a comprehensive rehabilitation plan including recapitalization of the airline.
+"We are working towards a comprehensive rehabilitation plan including recapitalisation of the airline.
 It would be unfortunate if you would try to link this transaction with the airline," he told reporters.

 Shares in other Mallya companies rose after Reuters reported the Diageo deal earlier on Friday, citing an internal memo.
 Kingfisher was up 4.6 percent while United Breweries Holdings Ltd (UBHL.NS) was 3.2 percent higher and United Breweries (UBBW.NS), which makes Kingfisher beer, was up 0.4 percent.